bluemelodia/ArtInsights/README.md

 UX Improvements/Features
 - Make reauth more graceful / easier for the user.
-- Instead of refreshing on every watch/unwatch, update the individual users and provide a refresh button (or just refresh only when the user moves pages, there's no real need to refresh watcher by watcher).
 - Queue the messages so each one has sufficient time to be displayed.

 Cross-Browser Issues